 WHAT TREATMENT PLANT SERVES MY HOME?

 Many people have tried to determine where the water serving them is from.
 Our water system is a dynamic system that includes eight wells, two treatment plants, four water storage tanks, and over 135 miles of water main.
 Because the water all pumps into the system, and system hydraulics (how the water moves around in the pipes) can change based on time of day, season, water demand, and how we are operating the various systems, it is difficult to pinpoint this information.

-There are also home water treatment filters capable of removing PFAS from drinking water for the countertop or under the sink.
+There are home water treatment filters capable of removing PFAS from drinking water for the countertop or under the sink.
 Filters certified by NSF have been demonstrated to be effective in removing two of these compounds, PFOS and PFOA, to below the USEPA Health Advisory of 70 parts per trillion (ppt).
 Many of these filters will likely be able to reduce PFAS levels to well below 70 ppt, however, MassDEP has no independently verifiable monitoring results demonstrating this performance.
 If you chose to install a filter, you should check to see if the manufacturer has monitoring results demonstrating that the device can reduce PFAS to below your level of concern.
 For example, MassDEP recently proposed a drinking water limit, or Maximum Contaminant Level, of 20 ppt for the sum of the levels of six PFAS compounds.